IFA W 50: History

-Beginning in the late fifties, the Kraftfahrzeugwerk "Ernst Grube" Werdau began work on a truck designed to replace the outmoded IFA W3 and S4000-1 models.
+Beginning in the late 1950s, the Kraftfahrzeugwerk "Ernst Grube" Werdau began work on a truck designed to replace the outmoded IFA W3 and S4000-1 models.
 Work progressed slowly, as the company had limited resources but had to respond to input from a number of political groups, including but not limited to the Moscow-based Comecon, the National People's Army, the Berlin Planning Commission, and General Secretary Walter Ulbricht himself.
 The truck was to have a cargo capacity of 4+1/2 t while being able to take a variety of bodies, all-wheel drive and three axles had to be an option, production had to be simple, and it had to use a standardized engine.
 Originally called the S4500, the name changed to W 45 in 1959 ("W" for "Werdau").
 The first prototype (W 45LF) was operational in June 1962, with the four-wheel drive W 45LAF following shortly thereafter.
 It was expected to enter production in the last quarter of 1964, but then the requirements were increased to 5 t and the design was renamed the "W 50 - W stands for "Werdau" and 50 represents "five tonnes".
 However, on 21 December 1962 the Ministerrat der DDR decided that the VEB Industriewerke Ludwigsfelde (IWL) would build the W 50 instead of Werdau.
 One of the reasons for this decision was the cancellation of Baade 152 airliner production in February 1961, which had caused the end of Pirna 014 jet engine production at Ludwigsfelde (see above).

 Construction of a new truck factory at Ludwigsfelde began in April 1963.
 The site covered 170 ha and the production hall complex was the largest in the DDR, with a floor area of about 130000 m2.
 The building extended 400 m in each direction, was 15.6 m high and the span between each of its steel columns was up to 24 m.
 IWL completed the first W 50 truck on 17 July 1965, several months before the end of Troll 1 scooter production that December.